Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 ## Usage:

-This mod only adds a single component:
+This mod only adds a few component:

 ### Eccs Weird Display: